 Tesla's Cybertruck, a futuristic and robust electric vehicle, has generated significant interest since its unveiling in 2019.
 The vehicle’s unique design and impressive specifications have made it a hot topic among electric vehicle enthusiasts and potential buyers.
 Understanding the cost of a Cybertruck involves looking at the base price, additional features, and potential savings.

-Ask Hotbot: How much do cyber trucks cost?
+Ask HotBot: How much do cyber trucks cost?

-Ask Hotbot: Who makes rivian trucks?
+Ask HotBot: Who owns ram trucks?